cactacea/backend/libs/finasocket/README.md

 ### Getting Started

-To get started, add a dependency on finasocket depending if you are using a server based on Fiangle and WebSocket.
+To get started, add a dependency on finasocket depending if you are using a server based on Finagle and WebSocket.

 ```
 "io.github.cactacea" %% "finasocket" % "19.01.00"